xcube-dev/xcube-geodb/docs/source/installation.md

 The geoDB Python client provides a wrapper around publishing geoDB collections as an e.g. WMS service to a Geoserver instance.
 In order to access such a server, the geoDB client needs access to a Geoserver instance using the credentials of a generic Geoserver user.
-The current geoDB setup uses the docker image of Geoserver version 2.19.1 (image: terrestris/geoserver:2.19.1).
+The current geoDB setup uses the docker image of the Geoserver version 2.19.1 (image: terrestris/geoserver:2.19.1).

 When installing this docker image we ran into CORS issues and a wrong redirect to a http not https URL